-Employee Assistance Program (EAP)
+C.9 Employee Assistance Program (EAP)

-The University provides an employee assistance program which provides assessment, short-term counseling, referral and follow-up services for eligible employees and members of their immediate families.
-Family, marital, financial, or work-related problems are dealt with in a completely confidential manner by one of the EAP counselors.
+The University provides an employee assistance program which provides mental health support, assessment, short-term counseling, referral, self care, and follow-up services for eligible employees.
 The cost of the EAP is paid by the University.